-Employer Satisfaction (2012 Survey of Employers by Harris Interactive)
+Employer Satisfaction (2014 Survey of Employers by Harris Poll)

 Graduates reporting that the majority of competencies learned in college related directly to their work:

-The university's current 13-month retention rate (the percentage of students who return after their first year) is 79%, which is higher than the average for U.S. public colleges and universities.
+The university's current 13-month retention rate (the percentage of students who return after their first year) is 79%; the average for U.S. public colleges and universities is 73%.